solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

   - Explain the role of the Metaplex Token Metadata program
   - Create and update NFTs using the Metaplex JS SDK
 description:
-  "How to create NFTs in TypeScript with Metaplex Metdadat program and Irys permanent storage service."
+  "How to create NFTs in TypeScript with Metaplex Metadata program and Irys permanent storage service."
 ---